margaretmf/margaretmf.github.io/readinglist.md

 * Broken Horses: A Memoir
 * Appalachian Magazine's Mountain Superstitions, Ghost Stories & Haint Tales: A Collection of Memories & Commentaries from the Mountains of Appalachia
 * Beeswing: Losing My Way and Finding My Voice 1967-1975
+* Dream More: Celebrate the Dreamer in You
 * Appalachia: A History
 * The Skeletons in God's Closet
 * Bobby Braddock: A Life on Nashville’s Music Row (Co-published with the Country Music Foundation Press)